• Menu

 How do you play dominoes?

-To play dominoes, all you need are a set of dominoes.
+To play dominoes, all you need is a set of dominoes.
 Depending on the game-type, certain sets may be preferred, though in most if not all cases, you can adapt the rules to fit your domino set of choice.
 We will be discussing the most common game type, the Blocking game, and its instructions.

 How many dominoes in a set?

-The most common domino set is the double-six set, consisting of 28 dominoes, each having the combination of dots from 0 to 6, coming to a total of 28 tiles.
+The most common domino set is the double-six set, consisting of 28 dominoes, each having a combination of dots from 0 to 6, coming to a total of 28 tiles.
 Other variants include the double-nine, double-twelve sets, used in certain games.

 How many dominoes do you start with?